abass-dev/open-react-hub-split-text/README.md

-# OpenReactHub SplitText
+# OpenReactHub Split Text Animation

-A React component for animating text by splitting it into individual characters, part of the OpenReactHub library collection.
+A React component for animating text-animation by splitting it into individual characters, part of the OpenReactHub library collection.

 ## About OpenReactHub